Glam-Coding-Girls/outfit-selector/README.md

 - The clothes being displayed come from Amazon, Kohl's, Macy*s, Loft, Berrylook, and American Eagle.

 [Live DEMO](https://glamcloset.herokuapp.com/#/)

+- In order to view all available features, you should signup.
-If you don't want to signup to create an account, you can Login using:
+If you don't want to create an account, you can Login using:
-email: test@test.com
+- email: test@test.com
-password: 123456
+- password: 123456

 ## Technologies Used
 - This app was built using the MERN stack: MongoDB, Express.js, React.js, and Node.js.